brotkrueml/schema/Documentation/Migration/Index.rst

 From version 1.x to version 2.0
 ===============================

 In version 2.0 the compatibility with TYPO3 v9 LTS was removed.
+Also PHP 7.4 or higher is necessary.

 Signal/Slots